RoySegall/gizra.com/app/_posts/2016-10-15-restful-access-token.md

 <!-- more -->

-Important: in order to use access token authentication you’ll need to enable the module `restful_token_auth`.
+Important: in order to use access token authentication you’ll need to enable the module [restful_token auth](https://github.com/RESTful-Drupal/restful/tree/7.x-2.x/modules/restful_token_auth) (which is a sub module of the [Restful](https://github.com/RESTful-Drupal/restful) module).

-##Generating the access token##
+## Generating the access token

 Below is how to generate an access token using Angular JS.
 If the authentication process passes, the end point will return an object with 3
 values:

-  1. access_token - This is the token which represents the user in any request.
+  1. `access_token` - This is the token which represents the user in any request.
-  2. expires_in - The amount of seconds in which the access token is valid.
+  2. `expires_in` - The amount of seconds in which the access token is valid.
-  3. refresh_token - Once the the token is no longer valid you'll need to ask for a new one using the refresh token.
+  3. `refresh_token` - Once the the token is no longer valid you'll need to ask for a new one using the refresh token.

 You can see below a small amount of Angular JS code: